 - managers prioritize gratitude and compassion.

 Kindness grows and spreads through small acts gestures — a friendly smile, holding a door open for someone, or saying “Thank You.”
-That’s why Random Acts of Kindness Week, which continues through Saturday, is such a great way to promote a culture of lasting workplace kindness!
+That’s why Random Acts of Kindness Week is such a great way to promote a culture of lasting workplace kindness!